-A cross-border worker is an employee or self-employed person who returns to the country he/she lives in on a daily, or at least weekly, basis.
+A cross-border worker is an employee or self-employed person who returns to the country they live in on a daily, or at least weekly, basis.

 Dependent family members of a cross-border worker are entitled to planned health care services in the country in which they live.
 These expenses shall be covered by the national insurance authorities in the country of work.

 For stays in other EU/EEA countries, the family members can receive necessary medical assistance by presenting the European Health Insurance Card which shall be issued in Norway.

 If you are a retired cross-border worker, you may be entitled to continuation of health care treatment that has already started in the country where you last worked or performed independent economic activity.
 This applies if you became a pensioner after 1 June 2012.

 «Continuation of treatment» here means continued investigation, diagnosis and treatment of a medical condition.

 Note that entitlement to this right does not apply to all types of pension, such as AFP (contractual early retirement) pension.